Wondering what to pack for our Oaxaca tour? Going on your own holiday adventure to explore Oaxaca solo?

 As mentioned, the early mornings and evenings can get quite misleadingly chilly in Oaxaca, which is why you should make sure to pack a cardigan or light jacket for dinners outside in rooftops and terraces and to get to / from your hotel to dinner.

-As soon as the sun sets, temperatures drop a lot and you’ll find you wanting warm comfort.
+As soon as the sun sets, temperatures drop a lot and you’ll find yourself wanting warm comfort.

 I recommend a fleece-style jacket, a denim jacket, a leather jacket or a light coat that you can easily put inside your bag if you are planning to be out all day.